The Center for the Study of Science Fiction is pleased to offer a substantial

 Heinlein Society Scholarship Program (not affiliated with the Center, but a

-great way to help pay for your studies here).
+great way to help pay for your SF studies at KU).

 - To apply for the Scholarship, submit the following to the University